loicteixeira/gj-unity-api/Documentation/Pages/tutorial.md

 # Sign in

+Authentication is the corner stone of the API.
+If you user isn't signed in, you won't have access to trophies and sessions.
+All you can do is post scores as guest.
+Let's fix that!

 ## Web Player and WebGL builds
-For *Web Player* or *WebGL* builds hosted on Game Jolt the player will be automatically signed in.
+For *Web Player* or *WebGL* builds hosted on Game Jolt the player will  automatically be signed in.
 This is how you check if a player is currently signed in or not (Guest).

 ```
 bool isSignedIn = GameJolt.API.Manager.Instance.CurrentUser != null;